Proposal (1052) to South American Classification Committee

 samples) which is a maximum-likelihood UCE tree, with the La Guajira sample

-being sister to the “single” nacuturu sample, although
+being sister to the “single” nacurutu sample, although this now makes

 On

-to one another) with nigrescens sister to them and magellanicus
+another) with nigrescens sister to them and magellanicus sister

-sister to that entire clade.
-Figure 3 of Ostrow et al. is a maximum-likelihood
+to that entire clade.
+Figure 3 of Ostrow et al. is a maximum-likelihood tree

 monophyletic clade with its sister being nigrescens and a specimen of magellanicus

 (from Lima, Peru).
-Sister to these clades is nacuturu
+Sister to these clades is nacurutu (including the

-(including the misidentified “nigrescens”), and finally, the branch with
+misidentified “nigrescens”), and finally, the branch with the remainder

-the remainder of magellanicus.
-Ostrow et al (2023) concluded that there
+of magellanicus.
+Ostrow et al (2023) concluded that there was still gene

-was still gene flow between nigrescens and magellanicus (both
+flow between nigrescens and magellanicus (both Andean taxa) in

-Andean taxa) in Peru, and also (some gene flow between one of the nigrescens
+Peru, and also (some gene flow between one of the nigrescens (Cauca,

 scratching my head a bit: the trees presented in the main paper of Ostrow et al.

-to the North American birds switches depending on the tree, and a Peruvian magellanicus
+with respect to the North American birds switch depending on the tree, and a

-is on the nigrescens branch on the mtDNA maximum-likelihood tree.
-I
+Peruvian magellanicus is on the nigrescens branch on the mtDNA

 Recommendation: The publications since

-Mark’s proposal have made a bit of a hash of the distribution and taxonomy of
+Proposal 328 have made a bit of a hash of the distribution and taxonomy of the

-the complex, in part because of errors in assigning names to populations, in
+complex, in part because of errors in assigning names to populations, in part

 placement of B. magellanicus with respect to the rest of the B.